surfstudio/SurfGen/Usage/Flutter/README.md

 # Dart usage

-This folder contains best practices, guides and some utils for Dart which is very useful with SurfGen
+This folder contains best practices, guides and some utils for Dart which are very useful with SurfGen

 # Usage guide